 The Romanian Young Academy (RYA) follows the example of Die Junge Akademie (German Young Academy) hosted by the Berlin Brandenburg Academy of Sciences and Humanities (BBAW).
-For its first 3 years (2020-2022), the RYA was hosted by the University of Bucharest and funded by Stiftung Mercator for its first 3 years – 2020-2022.
-Additional funding and support has been granted by the Humboldt Foundation: 1) through the financing of a Humboldt Kolleg – an international conference that will officially launch the RYA in November 2020 (postponed from March 2020 due to the COVID-19 contingency); 2) through a Humboldt Alumni Award granted to the RYA director for the support activities of the scholarly network supporting the RYA (that is, the international advisory board, the steering committee, the board of reviewers).
-The RYA director has already started applying for further funding in order to continue the programme after 2022 and also ensure a higher amount of funding for each member – for instance, through the Marie Curie COFUND scheme of the European Commission.
+For its first 3 years (2020-2022), the RYA was hosted by the University of Bucharest and funded by the Stiftung Mercator (Essen, Germany).
+Additional funding and support was granted by the Humboldt Foundation: 1) through the financing of a Humboldt Kolleg – an international conference that officially launched the RYA in November 2020 (postponed from March 2020 due to the COVID-19 contingency); 2) through a Humboldt Alumni Award granted to the RYA director to build a scholarly network supporting the RYA.

 RYA is independent with regard to the content of its academic and civic activities and, in order to avoid any local conflicts of interests in the selection of the candidates, has an international advisory board.
 RYA is founded and organised for the academic and civic empowerment of the early career researchers who become its members and for a constant transfer of knowledge from academia to society.
-The RYA members will be selected through international double peer review and no supervision will be imposed on their independent frontier research and civic engagement.
-The RYA will be free to choose its modes and places of work and will encourage both individual and collaborative activities.
-Once selected, the members will constitute their general assembly and elect their two co-chairs, who will change every year.
+The RYA members are selected through international double peer review and no supervision is imposed on their independent frontier research and civic engagement.
+The RYA is free to choose its modes and places of work and encourages both individual and collaborative activities.
+Once selected, the RYA members constitute their general assembly and elect their two co-chairs.